-- o Findings of the SEND information report including its Local Offer. - o Reports presented by the Head teacher, SENCO and Link SEND Governor - Parents/carers - Pupils - Outside Agencies with evidence of joined together working. - Pupil's attainment and progress will provide detailed and quantifiable evidence relating to the success of the SEND policy and this will be analysed carefully through: - o Consideration of each pupil's success in meeting their agreed outcomes. - o Use of standardised tests including reading, spelling and numeracy ages - An analysis of external tests including SATs. - The school's tracking systems and teacher assessments - Evidence generated from Provision mapping and related interventions and person centred planning reviews from Education, Health and Care plans and EHATs. - Raise online - o Reports provided by outside agencies including Ofsted.
+- o Findings of the SEND information report including its Local Offer. - o Reports presented by the Head teacher, SENCO and Link SEND Governor - o Parents/carers - o Pupils - Outside Agencies with evidence of joined together working. - Pupil's attainment and progress will provide detailed and quantifiable evidence relating to the success of the SEND policy and this will be analysed carefully through: - O Consideration of each pupil's success in meeting their agreed outcomes. - O Use of standardised tests including reading, spelling and numeracy ages - o An analysis of external tests including SATs. - The school's tracking systems and teacher assessments - Evidence generated from Provision mapping and related interventions and person centred planning reviews from Education, Health and Care plans and EHATs. - Reports provided by outside agencies including Ofsted.